algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

     C --> E{Does the user select a sub-category?}
     D --> E
     E -->|Yes| F{Did the user also select a category?}
-    F -->|Yes| G[Display the list of products that correspond to the selected category and sub-category] G --> J(End)
+    F -->|Yes| G[Display the list of products that correspond to the selected category & sub-category] G --> J(End)
     F -->|No| H[Display the list of products that correspond to the selected sub-category] H --> J
     E -->|No| I[Do nothing]
     I --> J
-    classDef default font-size:5px;
+    classDef default font-size:5.2px;
 ```

 #### 8.2.5 The Localization Page

 ##### 8.2.5.A.
 The SearchBox

 To find a product in the supermarket, the user can enter its name in the search bar.
 To do this, from a developer's perspective, we will use the **SearchBox** element.
 The tool being the same as before in the Catalog Page, we will skip the explanations.
 However, the dropdown menu of this page is quite different from the previous one.
-It contains the list of products matching the entered word and the user can click on one of these products to display its information as well as its **location**. <br>
+It contains the list of products matching the entered word and the user can click on one of these products to display its information as well as its **location**.

 ##### 8.2.5.B.
 The Map

 Regarding the map, all information related to the location of products in the supermarket is stored in the database.
-Once the user clicks on a product in the dropdown menu, the application displays the map with its location in the supermarket. <br>
+Once the user clicks on a product in the dropdown menu, the application displays the map with its location in the supermarket.

 ##### 8.2.5.C.
 The Workflow for the Localization Page